martindisch/aes-ccm/README.md

 It is however a careful port of [TinyCrypt], so if it's sound, then this *should* be too.

-The mac length parameter is an important parameter to estimate the security against collision attacks (that aim at finding different messages that produce the same authentication tag).
+The MAC length parameter is an important parameter to estimate the security against collision attacks (that aim at finding different messages that produce the same authentication tag).
 The implementation accepts any even integer between 4 and 16, as suggested